publicrust/rust-panel/README.md

    - Configure interaction with the file system and processes.

 2. **Authentication:**
-   - Login/password with hashing (e.g., bcrypt).
-   - Optional blockchain-based login support (TON/ETH): token generation, signature verification.
+   - Blockchain-based login (TON): token generation, signature verification.

 3. **Data Encryption:**
    - Module for generating unique keys for each server.